How to save selection or entire workbook as PDF in Excel?

 Step 6: Click OK to dismiss the dialog boxes.

-Then you will see it saves only the selection or the entire workbook as a single PDF file quickly.
+Then the selected range or the entire workbook is saved as a single PDF file.

-2. In the File Format Converter dialog box, you need to:
+2. In the Export Range to File dialog box, you need to:

-3).
-Click the button to select a folder to save the PDF files;
+C: Click the button to select a folder to save the PDF file;

 - Export Excel selection as HTML